 - Can cover some imperfections if the wallpaper is thick or hefty

 - May need special tools for the application

 3. Peel And Stick Wallpaper

-In my opinion, peel and stick wallpaper could be the best of both worlds.
-This type of removable wallpaper is designed to go on walls easily while also being easy to remove, needs few tools, and depending on your prep work and how much you need, takes only a couple of hours or less.
+In my opinion, peel and stick wallpaper could be the best of both worlds for various reasons.
+This type of removable wallpaper is designed to go on walls much like traditional wallpaper while also being super easy to remove, needs few tools, and depending on your prep work and how much you need, takes only a couple of hours or less.

 - Offers good coverage (depending on wall condition and type of wallpaper used)

 - Quick installation